 Relaxing Weekend Getaway

-After lunch we headed back to Seven Oaks for a nap and then fired up the hot tub again.
-It takes about an hour and half to get the tub to temperature, so we were forever more grateful to our hosts preparing it for us on the Friday.
+After lunch, we headed back to Seven Oaks for a nap and then fired up the hot tub again.
+It takes about an hour and a half to get the tub to temperature, so we were forevermore grateful to our hosts preparing it for use on Friday.

 The cottages at Seven Oaks are really wonderful.
 Each has a private back yard and seating next to the tub and built-in barbecue and it was such a relaxing time just sitting on the ‘stoep’, waiting for our fire to be ready for another barbecue.

-After a quick braai we went to bed early to maximise sleep time.
-It’s funny how when you’re sprinting fullout during busy work weeks you forget about how much quality sleep impacts your cognitive capabilities.
+After a quick braai, we went to bed early to maximize sleep time.
+It’s funny how when you’re sprinting full-out during busy work weeks you forget about how much quality sleep impacts your cognitive capabilities.
 We were more than happy to relax as much as possible.